EvgenyPoboykin/create-react-template-script/README.md

-This project was React (with used styled-component and React Hooks)
+This script for Create/Remove React Component (styled-component, React Hooks)

 ## Available Scripts

 1. Copy template folder in a root directory of your project.

-2. Add path of "components" directory in package.json - .
+2. Add path of "components" directory in package.json.

 ```json
 "create_components_path": "./your/components/path/directory/",